 Projections of health care costs for financial reporting purposes are based on the substantive plan and include the types of coverage provided at the time of each valuation and the historical pattern of sharing of costs between OPERS and plan members.
 The total OPERS liability was determined by an actuarial valuation as of Dec.
-31, 2017, rolled forward to the measurement date of Dec.
-31, 2018.
+31, 2018, rolled forward to the measurement date of Dec.
+31, 2019.

-The actuarial valuation used the following actuarial assumptions applied to all prior periods included in the measurement in accordance with the requirements of GASB Statement No. 74:
+The actuarial valuation used the following key actuarial assumptions and methods applied to all prior periods included in the measurement in accordance with the requirements of GASB Statement No. 74: